All Episodes

 I've tried them all.

-He said, Have you heard of this?
+He said, have you heard of this?

-So I'm gonna send you some.
+He said, I'm going to send you some.

-Would you would you ever tell a host who prides himself on serving the best that there's something better?
+And I'm sitting here thinking, here I have just, would you ever tell a host who prides himself on serving the best that there's something better?

 Would you ever do that?

-This guy was a liberal.
+I am stunned that this guy was a liberal.

-Well, a quasi liberal.
+Well, a quasi-liberal.

 So today we got these things.

-I don't even remember the name.
+I don't even remember the name, but Brian brought.

-But Brian brought no I don't want to know the name.
+No, I don't want to know the name.

-And I said, Is that it?
+And I said, is that it?

 Is that it?